Download the 2019/20 Terms and Conditions here.

 iii) Where your fees are being paid by a corporate sponsor or private loan a copy of the sponsorship agreement or loan schedule will be required at first enrolment and annually thereafter.

-iv) If you are applying for a UK government student loan to cover the fees, details of the loan arrangement will be required at first enrolment and upon request annually thereafter.
+iv) If you are applying for a non UK government student loan to cover the fees, details of the loan arrangement will be required at first enrolment and annually thereafter.

 v) All tuition fees are due annually, in full, at or prior to the commencement of a period of study.
-For students on courses less than a year’s duration, including students on maritime senior courses, payment must be made in full prior to registration on their course.
+For students on courses less than a year’s duration, payment must be made in full prior to registration on their course.

-ix) Failure to pay tuition fees in accordance with the student’s chosen payment option will result in the full amount of their annual fee becoming due immediately.
+viii) Failure to pay tuition fees in accordance with the student’s agreed payment option will result in the full amount of their annual fee becoming due immediately.

-x) Students may be required to pay additional costs, including such items as the cost of personal membership to professional bodies and additional materials beyond the supplied standard provision, for example, consumables for art and design courses.
-Additional costs also include optional field trips and enhancement activities for personal development which do not form part of the compulsory assessment.
-Please note this is not an exhaustive list.
-Information on additional fees for your individual course has previously been identified and is on the course pages at: www.solent.ac.uk
+ix) Students may be required to pay additional costs, including such items as the cost of personal membership to professional bodies and additional materials beyond the supplied standard provision.
+Additional costs also include optional field trips and enhancement activities for personal development which do not form part of compulsory Please note this is not an exhaustive list.
+Information on additional fees for your individual course has previously been identified and is on the course pages at; www.qa.solent.ac.uk.

-xi) QA Higher Education reserves the right to take action to recover any outstanding debts, as per the University’s Student Debt Management Policy.
+x) QA Higher Education reserves the right to take action to recover any outstanding debts, as per the University’s Student Debt Management Policy.
+A copy of the Management of Student Fees and Charges Policy is available for students from the terms and conditions web page link above.
 The policy includes the use of debt collection agencies, County Court action and the recharging of any fees incurred in this process to the student’s account.

-a) The withdrawal of access to all University IT network and hardware (including Solent Online
+- The withdrawal of access to all University and QAHE IT network and hardware (including Solent Online Learning).

-b) The removal of permission to borrow books from the Library.
+- The removal of permission to borrow books from the

-c) The termination of enrolment during the academic year.
+- The termination of enrolment during the academic

-e) Students in debt will be unable to register on a new course.
+- Students in debt will be unable to register on a new

 i) QA Higher Education monitors student attendance.
 You are expected to attend all timetabled sessions of your course and to fully engage with the course by submitting and attending for all required assessments.